apache/spark/docs/mllib-optimization.md

 [GradientDescent.runMiniBatchSGD](api/scala/index.html#org.apache.spark.mllib.optimization.GradientDescent)
 has the following parameters:

-* `gradient` is a class that computes the stochastic gradient of the function being optimized, i.e., with respect to a single training example, at the current parameter value.
+* `Gradient` is a class that computes the stochastic gradient of the function being optimized, i.e., with respect to a single training example, at the current parameter value.
 MLlib includes gradient classes for common loss functions, e.g., hinge, logistic, least-squares.
 The gradient class takes as input a training example, its label, and the current parameter value.
-* `updater` is a class that performs the actual gradient descent step, i.e. updating the weights in each iteration, for a given gradient of the loss part.
+* `Updater` is a class that performs the actual gradient descent step, i.e. updating the weights in each iteration, for a given gradient of the loss part.
 The updater is also responsible to perform the update from the regularization part.
 MLlib includes updaters for cases without regularization, as well as